danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-27-using-quicklook-with-swiftui.md

 tweet:  https://twitter.com/danielsaidi/status/1541363945465942016?s=20&t=pHrBeDbqn-sQh8qvy0pmCg
 ---

-SwiftUI is growing with every release, but there are still old treasures to be found in various frameworks, that aren't part of core SwiftUI.
-Let's take a quick look at `QuickLook`!
+SwiftUI is growing with every release, and new amazing features keep on arriving.
+Today, let's take a quick look at `QuickLook`!

-I didn't know about SwiftUI's support for QuickLook, and stumbled upon it by chance.
-You can use it to preview any previewable URL content, such as PDFs, images etc.

-To use QuickLook with SwiftUI, you must first import the `QuickLook` framework.
-You can then apply the `.quickLookPreview` view modifier and bind it to a URL.
+In SwiftUI, you can use QuickLook to preview URL-based content, like PDFs, images etc. To use it, just import the `QuickLook` framework, apply a `.quickLookPreview` view modifier and bind it to a URL.

-Consider that we have a multi-platform SwiftUI app for iOS & macOS, that has an bundle image called `meadow.jpg`.
+Consider that we have a SwiftUI app that has an image called `meadow.jpg` in its bundle.
 This is how easy it is to enable quick look preview:

 ```swift
 import SwiftUI